Stephen Herbits: Political career (1981–2024)

-World Jewish Congress
+World Jewish Congress and Controversies

 Following his departure from the Defense Department in 2004, Herbits was brought into the World Jewish Congress by Edgar Bronfman, its president, because of public allegations that there were financial irregularities within the organization.
 Herbits was charged with the responsibility of "fixing [the] entity", as he had done for Bronfman in other areas in the past.
 Shortly after Herbits arrived, the New York State Attorney General's office opened up its own investigation into the financial irregularities.
 Herbits managed the WJC's responses to the NYS Assistant Attorney General for Charities and led the WJC to adopt a new charter, by-laws, governance structure, and financial controls.
-Herbits spent three years as its secretary general, the group's most senior professional staff position.
-He eventually negotiated a satisfactory Assurance of Discontinuance with the New York State Attorney's office.
+Herbits spent 2½ years as its secretary general, the group's most senior professional staff position.
+He eventually negotiated a satisfactory Assurance of Discontinuance with the New York State Attorney's office and the departure of the long-time secretary general.
 Following the retirement of Edgar Bronfman, Sr. after 25 years as president, Herbits agreed to stay on for several months to assist in the transition of the incoming president.

 The City of Miami

-Periodically, from 2004 through 2017, Herbits volunteered with a group of citizens to hold the City of Miami to the requirements of State law and regulations and county and city ordinances, rules and regulations in the approval and permitting of projects on the city's waterfront property.
+Periodically, from 2004 through 2017, Herbits was a leader of a group of citizens to hold the City of Miami to the requirements of State law and regulations and county and city ordinances, rules and regulations in the approval and permitting of projects on the city's waterfront property.
+The primary stimulus of the project -- a massive private infrastructure project in the center of Biscayne Bay -- was never built.

 Philanthropy

 Herbits volunteered for Gay Men's Health Crisis (known as GMHC) in the 1980s, the earliest and foremost AIDS service organization in America.
-He then served as treasurer and was subsequently asked to take over as President of the Board of AIDS Action Council, the policy and lobbying organization representing the AIDS service organizations across the U.S. Herbits also served in a number of different capacities for several national, New York City and Miami AIDS organizations, such as the National Task Force on AIDS (1986).
+He then served as treasurer and was subsequently asked to take over as President of the Board of AIDS Action Council, the Washington, D.C. policy and lobbying organization representing the AIDS service organizations across the U.S. Herbits also served in a number of different capacities for several national, New York City and Miami AIDS organizations, such as the National Task Force on AIDS (1986).

-Herbits was one of the original supporters of GLAAD (the Gay and Lesbian Alliance Against Defamation) in 1986–1987 and worked with organizations such as Save DADE (1999–2002) and a founding board member and treasurer of Youth Expressions, Inc., an after-school program for at-risk youth in Miami's Haitian Community (2000–2006).
+Herbits was one of the original supporters of GLAAD (the Gay and Lesbian Alliance Against Defamation) in 1986–1987 and worked with organizations such as Save DADE (1999–2002).
 He has provided substantial pro bono planning and strategic advice to a wide range of LGBT organizations.

+He was also a founding board member and treasurer of Youth Expressions, Inc., an after-school program for at-risk youth in Miami's Haitian Community (2000–2006).